Top 10 Tips to Ensure a Safe Environment of Care for Detox Patients

 Need More Resources?

-If you have concerns related to the contract, please contact LHA Trust Funds to discuss the language with one of our claims specialists that are ready to assist you.
+If you have concerns related to the contract, please contact LHA Trust Funds to discuss the language with one of our claims specialists who are ready to assist you.

 Access the Opioid Management, Environment of Care, and Medication Safety toolkits to gain greater resources to implement into your organization’s best practices today.